Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     account.IconPath = iconPath;
     ```

-3. When the account properties are set, use the `AddAccount()` method of the [Tizen.Account.AccountManager.AccountService](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to insert the account into the account database:
+3. When the account properties are set, use the `AddAccount()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to insert the account into the account database:

-    ```
+    ```csharp
     int account_id = AccountService.AddAccount(account);
     ```